engrit-illinois/Get-RdcmanFileForOu/README.md

 # Notes
 - RDCMan is [discontinued](https://www.zdnet.com/article/microsoft-discontinues-rdcman-app-following-security-bug/) and the download is no longer even hosted by Microsoft.
 However it is still perfectly functional, incredibly useful and powerful, and there is no modern replacement for it.
 - For whatever reason, RDCMan has a seemingly arbitrary built-in limitation where the GUI will not allow you to add computers and groups (or smart groups) adjacent to each other in the group hierarchy.
-However RDCMan _will_ read an RDG file with such a mixed structure without issue (why Microsoft!?).
+It _will_ however read an RDG file with such a mixed structure without issue (why Microsoft!?).
 I guess you can't expect too much from a 10+ year old app which has been abandoned for 7 years.
 - An additional limitation (or rather a design decision) which makes the code more complex, is that smart groups will only search for matching computers which are _adjacent to_ or _below_ them in the group hierarchy.
 - Yet another idiosyncrasy of RDCMan is that selecting any given group will display (int he right pane) computers in that group _and_ computers in any immediate child groups, but not computers any further down the hierarchy.
 - By mseng3.
 See my other projects here: https://github.com/mmseng/code-compendium.